Main Content Anchor

 You can use the form: Nomination Statement or Application for Action by Court - complete the top section and Part B.

-Please note that additional costs may be incurred if the matter is referred to court.
+Please note that additional statutory costs which are outside of Council’s control may be incurred if the matter is referred to court.
+Information regarding these costs can be found on the Magistrates Court of Victoria website.

 If you do not submit an Application for Internal Review or pay the infringement before the due date, the following will happen: